john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise/021_frequency.md

 where $n$ represents the order of the filter, $D_0$ indicates the cutoff frequency at a distance $D_0$ from the origin, and $D(u,v)$ is given by {eq}`ideal_distance`.
 The spatial domain image obtained from the BLPF of order 1 has no ringing.
 At orders 2 and 3, ringing is imperceptible; however, ringing can be significant in filters of higher order.

-{numref}`butterworth_characteristics_fig` illustrates the behavior of the Butterworth Filter on an image degraded by by Gaussian
+{numref}`butterworth_characteristics_fig` illustrates the behavior of the Butterworth Filter on an image degraded by Gaussian noise.
+The order was set at 10, the cutoff frequency was set to 2000.

 ```{code-cell}
 :tags: [hide-cell, remove-output]